gillesboisson/blender-probes-export/readme.md

 Irradiance computing is based on Diffuse Irradiance Volume opengl implementation from  [Learn OpenGL](https://learnopengl.com/PBR/IBL/Diffuse-irradiance) implementation.

-Reflection computing is based on IBL Volume implementation from [Learn OpenGL](https://learnopengl.com/PBR/IBL/Specular-IBL) implementation.
+Radiance computing is based on IBL Volume implementation from [Learn OpenGL](https://learnopengl.com/PBR/IBL/Specular-IBL) implementation.

 Global environment map is based on a mix of both algorithm.